List of mammals of Panama

 This is a list of the mammal species recorded in Panama.
-Among the mammals in Panama, two are critically endangered, seven are endangered, eleven are vulnerable and three are near threatened.
+Among the mammals in Panama, two are classified as critically endangered, seven are endangered, eleven are vulnerable and three are near threatened.
 One species is classified as extinct.

-The following tags are used to highlight each species' conservation status as assessed by the International Union for Conservation of Nature:
+The following tags are used to highlight each species' conservation status according to assessment done by the International Union for Conservation of Nature:

-Some species were assessed using an earlier set of criteria.
-Species assessed using this system have the following instead of near threatened and least concern categories:
+In the table below, the species were assessed by using an older set of criteria.
+Species assessed using this system are classified as the following instead of near threatened and least concern categories: